hanfei1986/Impute-missing-data-with-XGBoost/README.md

 # Impute-missing-data-with-XGBoost
-When signaficant amont of data in highly-important features are missing, what can we do?
+When signaficant amount of data in highly-important features are missing, what can we do?
 Impute the missing data with mean or median?
 In this Juyter notebook, I demonstrate embedding a XGBoost model to do the data imputation in the data transformer.

 In this dataset, a lot of "cost" data missing, but they are quite important to predict "price".